andre-low/andre-low/README.md

 ## Hello, name's Andre 👋

-I've been a disputes lawyer, and a product and growth manager in technology companies large and small.
-I am now a Consultant with the Boston Consulting Group.
+I've been a disputes lawyer, strategy consultant, and big-tech guy.
+I am now a Staff Product Manager in a global fintech.

 Welcome to the home of my scripting side projects.